bbmokhtari/django-translations/docs/reference/admin.rst

 .. class:: TranslatableAdmin

-   The admin which represents the translatables.
+   The admin which represents the :class:`~translations.models.Translatable` instances.

-   Manages creating, reading, updating and deleting the translatable objects.
+   Manages creating, reading, updating and deleting the :class:`~translations.models.Translatable` instances.

    To make an admin translatable: